DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 The notation used in the reference material uses symbols according to the following convention:

-%&nbsp; &nbsp; &nbsp; used to designate a digit as part of a bank/sensor designator in bsNo style. i.e. 0/2, b/s or %/% or %%
+**%**&nbsp; &nbsp; &nbsp; used to designate a digit as part of a bank/sensor designator in bsNo style. i.e. 0/2, b/s or %/% or %%
-\# &nbsp; &nbsp; &nbsp; used to designate a digit as part of a decimal number as in ### for a 3 digit decimal number.
+**\#** &nbsp; &nbsp; &nbsp; used to designate a digit as part of a decimal number as in ### for a 3 digit decimal number.
-$ &nbsp; &nbsp; &nbsp; used to designate a single alphanumeric character(0-9 or A-Z) depending on context.
+**$** &nbsp; &nbsp; &nbsp; used to designate a single alphanumeric character(0-9 or A-Z) depending on context.
-S &nbsp; &nbsp; &nbsp; Capital S may be used to refer to a specific sensor such as S02 for example.
+**S** &nbsp; &nbsp; &nbsp; Capital S may be used to refer to a specific sensor such as S02 for example.
 Designation format: S\%%
-[ ] &nbsp; &nbsp;&nbsp; Square brackets may be used to indicate optional command arguments(don't include[] in command).
+**[ ]** &nbsp; &nbsp;&nbsp; Square brackets may be used to indicate optional command arguments(don't include[] in command).

 Sensor "bsNo." number consists of two digits preferably written separated by a '/' as in 1/2 but in commands this is reduced to 12 as in command **i12**.
 Command 'i' has the form **i%%** indicating it requires a 2-digit bsNo.
 As 49 is an invalid bsNo.(s range is 0-7), i49 is invalid.
 Some commands require a DECIMAL number and are expressed as having form **t##** for example. **t49** is therefore a valid command.
 The 'm' command takes the form **m$,##** requiring a single digit and a 2-digit decimal number.
 For more details on commands see **APPENDIX A**.

 Where bsNo.'s are printed, they can take several equivalent forms depending on context.
 Where possible they are printed as %/% e.g. 2/3.
 However an equivalent form is 023.
 Any printed sensor number starting with a '0' can be treated as equivalent to the '/' form so 023 == 2/3 == bank 2 sensor 3.
 The 0%% form is in fact the "OCTAL" format of bsNo.
-(Note: OCTAL for 8/7 is 0107 & 9/5 = 0115.
+(Note: 087 and 097 are invalid.
 Keeping usage to banks ranging from 0 to 7 avoids any confusion).

 Some diagnostic output (e.g. **f%%**) may resort to another numbering system  (i.e.HEXADECIMAL) for compactness, but for normal usage this notation can generally be avoided.
 Just be aware of the context in which numbers are being used.